chanh75/MohawkWebCrawler/README.md

 # Mohawk WebCrawler
-Mohawk WebCrawler is a imple scripting language to control web page and PDF data scraping.
-PDF data scraping is down by transforming the PDF to a HTML code.
+Mohawk WebCrawler is a simple scripting language to control web page and PDF data scraping.
+PDF data scraping is done by transforming the PDF to a HTML code.

-Here's an example of scraping Google stock data off of Yahoo Finance:
+Here's an example of scraping Google stock data from Yahoo Finance:

 	/* declare variables */
 	var price